Technical Studies Reference

 There is not necessarily a perfect solution to this kind of problem.
 If the local computer clock is being used for time stamping, it is recommended that your computer's clock be set extremely accurately and synchronized multiple times an hour to a network time server.
 Refer to Incorrect Date and/or Time Display for further information.

 If you still have a problem, then it is necessary to use the Sierra Chart Exchange Data Feed for accurate time stamping.

-Somewhat related to this section is the timing of market depth data read during replays.
-The data read from the Depth file into the chart will not be beyond the timestamp of the last trade in the last bar in the chart.
+Related to this section is the timing of market depth data read during replays.
+The data read from the Market Depth file into the chart will not be beyond the timestamp of the last trade in the last bar in the chart for variable timeframe bars.
 So if the market has not traded for a certain period of time but there has been market depth activity, you will not see that market depth activity until the next trade occurs during the replay.